CatalogueLegacies/simCataloguer/README.md

 # Setup

+This process assumes assumes familiarity with Windows Powershell.

 ## System Requirements

 Please note that you may require a large amount of VRAM to use this library.
 Data we have gathered so far: 8Gb is not enough but 24Gb is sufficient.